 Her ability to mold distinct bass lines in various styles defines her contribution to many genres.
-On stage, she evokes the vivaciousness of her nomadic spirit.
+On stage, she evokes a vivaciousness driven by her nomadic spirit.
 Raised as a performer, Poliana began playing bass at the age of 9 and continued into adulthood.
-Throughout her career in music, she has worked as a music director, arranger, and composer.
+Throughout her music career, she has worked as a music director, arranger, and composer.
 She is both spontaneous and intentional when it comes to arranging music.
 For her, it’s all about the groove.

-A world traveler across her tours, she has performed with artists and bands suck as O Teatro Magico, Berg, Dilana Smith, and Moein.
-Since moving to Los Angeles, the bass player took a very important step in advancing her career, and performed with artists like Naia Izumi, Nona Hendryx, Lari Basilio, and The Persian Star Moein.
+A world traveler across her tours, she has performed with artists and bands such as O Teatro Magico, Berg, Dilana Smith, and Moein.
+Since moving to Los Angeles, the bass player took a very important step in advancing her career and performed with artists like Naia Izumi, Nona Hendryx, Lari Basilio, and The Persian Star Moein.

-She played at festivals like the Cancun Jazz Festival, Black Women’s Rock Event honoring Betty Davis, and NAMM at the Yamaha grand stage for Lari Basilio and Seymour Duncan.
+She has played at popular festivals like the Cancun Jazz Festival, the Black Women’s Rock Event honoring Betty Davis, and at NAMM on the Yamaha grand stage for Lari Basilio and Seymour Duncan.